We have information you must know before you buy the Trooper.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Trooper's main attractions are an ultra-quiet ride on the highway, and steering that is light, linear and quick; these are the traits of a luxury car.
-Trundling down the highway is the best condition for the Trooper, which isn't affected by crosswinds as much as you'd expect considering its height.
+The Trooper's main attractions are an ultra-quiet ride on the highway, and steering that is light, linear and quick-traits more often associated with a luxury sedan.
+Crusing down the highway is the best job for the Trooper, which isn't affected by crosswinds as much as you'd expect considering its height.
 Wind noise is low for such a big vehicle.

-When you get to smaller roads with twists and curves, you have to slow the big Trooper down more than what makes us happy.
-There simply isn't enough grip to whip through tight roads like you would in a sedan, or even in some grippier SUVs such as Isuzu's smaller Rodeo.
+But on secondary roads with twists and curves, we had to slow down more than we would have liked.
+The big Trooper doesn't have enough grip to whip through tight turns as you would in a sedan, or even in some sportier SUVs like Isuzu's own smaller Rodeo.

 The smooth-revving V6 is quiet and responsive.
 But the Trooper is not as quick as the top luxury SUVs.
-Toyota Land Cruiser, Land Rover Discovery, Jeep Grand Cherokee, Mercedes ML 430, GMC Yukon Denali, and Ford Expedition all offer V8 engines.
-If you value bragging rights, it's hard to justify the Trooper Limited in a market full of monster-motor SUVs.
+Toyota Land Cruiser, Land Rover Discovery, Jeep Grand Cherokee, Mercedes-Benz ML 430, GMC Yukon Denali, and Ford Expedition all offer V8 engines.
+If you value bragging rights, it's hard to justify the Trooper Limited in a market full of monster-motor alternatives.

 We've driven Troopers with five-speed manual transmissions, which shift quickly and surely, and prefer this setup to extract maximum power from the 3.5-liter engine.